LLevella/mmio/README.md

 ## COO

 Coordinate matrices format is described by three arrays:
-* a - elements values,
+* mtx - elements values,
-* ia - elements' rows' numbers,
+* imtx - elements' rows' indexes,
-* ja - elements column's numbers,
+* jmtx - elements column's indexes,
 * nnz - number of non-zero elements in the matrix.

 ## CSR
 Compressed Sparse Row format is specified by 4 arrays:
-* a - elements values,
+* mtx - elements values,
-* ia - numbers of the row's first element in the a,
+* imtx - indexes of the row's first element in the a,
-* ja - elements column's numbers,
+* jmtx - elements column's numbers,
 * nnz - number of non-zero elements in the matrix.